-As conservator or receiver, the Federal Housing Finance Agency ("FHFA") has certain rights to transfer our assets and liabilities, including our guaranty.
+As conservator, FHFA has certain rights to transfer our assets and liabilities, including our guaranty.

 For so long as we remain in the current conservatorship, FHFA, as conservator, has the right to transfer or sell any of our assets or liabilities, including our guaranty obligations, without any approval, assignment or consent from us or any other party.
-However, during the current conservatorship FHFA has no authority to repudiate any contracts entered into after we were placed into conservatorship, including our guaranty related to Mega certificates we issued during the current conservatorship.
-The Federal Housing Finance Regulatory Reform Act of 2008 (the "2008 Reform Act") does not restrict the rights of holders of Mega certificates issued during the current conservatorship.
+However, during the current conservatorship FHFA has no authority to repudiate any contracts entered into after we were placed into conservatorship, including our guaranty related to Mega certificates we issue during the current conservatorship, including the Mega certificates offered by this prospectus.
+The Federal Housing Finance Regulatory Reform Act of 2008 (the "2008 Reform Act') does not restrict the rights of holders of Mega certificates issued during the current conservatorship.